sourcecred/docs/docs/beta/our-calls.md

 our regular calls (which happen in the main Discord meeting room).

 **Perfect for** a newer contributor and a higher-context contributor, but certainly not limited to that dynamic.
-Consider reaching out for a one-on-one with someone in the org if you haven't yet after 6 Community Calls!
-If you have already, that's awesome.

-**Purpose:** 1:1s are an accepted and foundational contribution to the SourceCred community.
-It's one of the things that sets up apart in many ways
-too: that we turn inward and focus on one another and the individual as well as organizational relationships we build in addition to a relationship to the product (dogfooding).

-The reasons for a 1:1 are varied.
-You may have a friend in the community who is helping you dip your toes into SourceCred for the first time, or perhaps you work on a different project and would like to ask questions of a specific contributor about integrations with SourceCred, or maybe you’ve been to a bunch of community calls and would like a guide/mentor you can touch bases with about your how to get involved.
+Purpose: The reasons for a 1:1 are varied.
+You may have a friend in the community who is helping you dip your toes into SourceCred for the first time, or perhaps you work on a different project and would like to ask questions of a specific contributor about integrations with SourceCred, or maybe you’ve been in the community for a while and would like a guide/mentor you can touch bases with about your SourceCred experience from time to time.

-**Where:** Typically the Watercooler channel or a personal message.

-**When:** At the discretion of the participants.
+When: At the discretion of the participants.